Ledger-Donjon/laserstudio/docs/index.rst

 Its main usage is to control the instruments of a hardware evaluation test bench, to perform automatic scanning operations.

-Its support the usage of camera and stages to synchronize the spatial positioning of elements permitting to conduct the test (injection probes, laser beam...).
+Camera and stages are used to synchronize the spatial positioning of elements permitting to conduct the hardware evaluation: injection probes, laser beam...

 .. toctree::
    :maxdepth: 2